amogh12/RingON/README.md

 - Phone laying flat with screen FACING DOWN
 - Phone IN POCKET

 It uses device Accelerometer, light and proximity sensors to detect positions of your device.
 It is light on battery too.
-The app smartly turns off battery consuming accelerometer sensor when not required.
+The app smartly turns off battery consuming accelerometer sensor when not required. <br />
-RingON lets you set ringer volume with an option to vibrate on ring for all three positions of the device.
+RingON lets you set ringer volume with an option to vibrate on ring for all three positions of the device. <br />
 Note: "Vibrate on Ring" option doesn't change the device setting.
 For this feature to work effectively you must uncheck "Vibrate when Ringing" option from your device settings.

 ### Screen